raspberrypilearning/comic-character/en/step_6.md

 + Ensure you have added the block of code to be executed within curly braces `{}` if your condition is true.
 + Ensure you have called the `displaySummary()` function within your `else` condition block.

-### Create more validation messages
+### Create more alert messages

-You have created a validation message to be shown to the user, if the form field with the attribute `id="name-text"`(stored in the constant `name` ) is left empty.
+You have created a validation message to be shown to the user, if the form field with the attribute `id="name-text"`(held in the constant `name` ) is left empty.

-However, you will need to create more validation messages for the other form field elements.
+However, you need to create more validation messages for the other form field elements.
-These have been stored in the constants `ability`, `appearance` and `origin`.
+These have been held in the constants `characterAbility`, and `origin`.

 This means there are more than two conditions to check.
 You can use an `if-else if-else` statement when checking multiple conditions.